Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: Kinematics and geometry of defects

 The index $i$ of $\alpha^{ij}$ denotes the direction of the defect line (i.e., the orthogonal direction to the plane of the Burgers parallelogram) while the index $j$ stands for the direction of the corresponding Burgers vector, see Figure~\ref{individual-defects}.
-The diagonal components ($i=j$) are dislocation densities of the screw-type and the off-diagonal components ($i\ne j$) are the densities of the edge-type.
+The diagonal components ($i=j$) are dislocation densities of the screw type and the off-diagonal components ($i\ne j$) are the densities of the edge type.
 As with disclinations, we distinguish between two families of dislocations based on whether their defect lines are transverse to the mid-surface $\omega$ (the Burgers parallelograms lie within $\omega$), or whether the defect lines are tangential to the mid-surface $\omega$ (the Burgers parallelograms lie transverse to $\omega$).
-Defect lines with arbitrary orientations can be always decomposed in terms of elements of these families.
-The notion of a transverse, or out-of-surface, Burgers parallelogram is not realizable for monolayered shells.
-The first family, whose defect lines pierce the mid-surface, includes the edge-type dislocations $J^\mu(\theta^\alpha):=\alpha^{3\mu}$ and the screw-type ${J}(\theta^\alpha):=\alpha^{33}$.
-The second family of dislocations, i.e., those with defect lines tangential to the mid-surface, are represented by the components $\alpha^{\mu k}$, out of which, $\alpha^{11}$ and $\alpha^{22}$ are of the screw type, and $\alpha^{12}$, $\alpha^{21}$ and $\alpha^{\rho 3}$ are of the edge type; these dislocations can appear only in multilayered shells.
+The former kind of dislocations include the edge type $J^\mu(\theta^\alpha)=\alpha^{3\mu}(\theta^\alpha)$ and the screw type ${J}(\theta^\alpha)=\alpha^{33}(\theta^\alpha)$.
+The latter kind are represented by $\alpha^{\mu k}$, out of which $\alpha^{11}$ and $\alpha^{22}$ are of the screw type, and $\alpha^{12}$, $\alpha^{21}$ and $\alpha^{\rho 3}$ are of the edge type.
+Dislocations with arbitrary orientation can be decomposed in terms of elements of these families.
+The notion of a transverse, or out-of-surface, Burgers parallelogram is not realizable for monolayered shells; dislocation densities $\alpha^{\mu k}$ can hence appear only in multilayered shells.